 Helper function to solve bulk and interface scheme coupled monolithically.
 A newton method assembling the underlying jacobian matrix.
 The coupling jacobian blocks are evaluated by finite differences.
-We provide a fast version with a C++ backend using UMFPACK.
+We provide a fast version with a C++ backend using UMFPACK and a python version relying on scipy.

-• schemes - pair of schemes

-- targets pair of discrete functions that should be solved for AND that are used in the coupling forms - callback update function that is called every time before solving a scheme - iter maximum number of iterations - tol objective residual of iteration step in two norm - f_tol objective residual of function value in two norm - eps step size for finite difference - verbose 1: print residuum for each newton iteration, 2: print details
+- schemes pair of schemes - targets pair of discrete functions that should be solved for AND that are used in the coupling forms - callback update function that is called every time before solving a scheme - iter maximum number of iterations - tol objective residual of iteration step in two norm - f_tol objective residual of function value in two norm - eps step size for finite difference (only for python version) - verbose 1: print residuum for each newton iteration, 2: print details - python use the python implementation